sahilchopra/design-patterns-in-ruby/template_method.md

 # Template Method Pattern

+The Template Method Pattern is a behavioral design pattern that defines the skeleton of an algorithm in a method but lets subclasses override specific steps of the algorithm without changing its structure.

 ## Problem
 We have a complex bit of code, but somewhere in the middle there is a bit that needs to vary.